peidevs/Event_Resources/PendingMeetUps.md

 * MAR 2025
     - cat-herder is M. Easter
-    - outreach to K Hsu on schema-first API design
+    - Kelvin Hsu on a project and schema-first API design
 * APR 2025
     - cat-herder is M. Easter
 * MAY 2025